CompoNeRF: Text-guided Multi-object Compositional NeRF with Editable 3D Scene Layout

-Textual descriptions provide a broad specification for 2D images or 3D models, thus the translation into coherent visual representations, especially for scenes with multiple objects, is far from straightforward.
-Diffusion models, such as Stable Diffusion~\cite{rombach2022high}, have been extensively trained on vast text-image datasets~\cite{schuhmann2022laion}, yet they often stumble when tasked with interpreting text involving multiple objects with sparse representation in the training data.
-This results in the generation of images that miss objects or depict them incorrectly. \cref{fig:intro}(a) exemplifies how Stable Diffusion does not reliably maintain the distinction and arrangement of objects in even simple multi-object scenarios.
-For instance, it might overlook an apple or banana or render them with inaccurate colors.
-This issue, known as ‘guidance collapse’, is particularly detrimental to the rendering of multi-object scenes with text prompts.
-As a consequence, sophisticated models like Latent-NeRF~\cite{metzer2022latent} and SJC~\cite{wang2022score} fall short in their ability to fully realize the complex arrangements described in multi-object texts, which severely constrains their use for composing 3D scenes from textual descriptions.
+Textual descriptions can be vague and open to interpretation.
+Converting these prompts into visual images, particularly for complex scenes with numerous objects, is not a simple task.
+Specifically, diffusion models like Stable Diffusion~\cite{rombach2022high} have undergone extensive training using large-scale text-image datasets~\cite{schuhmann2022laion}.
+Despite this, they frequently encounter difficulties when dealing with multiple object texts, particularly when those objects have a limited presence in the training data.
+As a result, this process often results in images that either leave out certain objects or depict them incorrectly. \cref{fig:intro}(a) demonstrates how even in a simple scenario involving just two objects, Stable Diffusion may not consistently preserve the integrity of the scene.
+In detail, it might overlook an apple or banana or render them with inaccurate colors.
+Specifically, it may neglect to include an apple or banana, or it might portray them in incorrect colors.
+This problem, referred to as 'guidance collapse' as illustrated in (b), is especially problematic when rendering scenes involving multiple objects based on text prompts.
+As shown in (c), even advanced models like Latent-NeRF~\cite{metzer2022latent} and SJC~\cite{wang2022score} struggle to accurately generate the configurations described in texts involving multiple objects.
+This limitation significantly hampers their capability to construct 3D scenes derived from descriptive prompts.